-- A word in a sans-serif font with underline (like prebreakpenalty) means an internal parameter for Japanese typesetting, and it is used as a key in \ltjsetparameter command. - A word in a sens-serif font without underline (like fontspec) means a package or a class of LATEX. - In this document, natural numbers start from zero. ω denotes the set of all natural numbers.
+- A word in a sans-serif font with underline (like prebreakpenalty) means an internal parameter for Japanese typesetting, and it is used as a key in \ltjsetparameter command. - A word in a sens-serif font without underline (like fontspec) means a package or a class of LATEX. - In this document, natural numbers start from zero. ω denotes the set of all natural numbers which can be used in T_EX.